Paklock/HackRF1/How-to-colaborate.md

 For more details, check https://github.com/eried/portapack-mayhem/wiki/Compile-firmware

-5. In the local copy of the fork, create an empty `Build` folder (in root path)
+5. In the local copy of the fork, create an empty `build` folder (in root path)
 6. Run the image from Kitematic, the first time _it might_ take a long time to finish.
 The result will be left on that `Build` folder

 ### Work on the code